t0kt0ckus/libsusrv/README.md

 This is implemented through native POSIX primitives, and as such, a Shell session comprises:
 - a running `su` child process
 - a local UNIX socket to communicate with
-- a thread that consumes and interpret the socket output
+- a thread that consumes and interpret the socket I/O
 - mutexes to synchronize things

 And the API is very simple: